pejoule/LeMix/README.md

 ## An illustration of Separate and Co-location strategies under concurrent workloads

-The "train-then-inference" paradigm is commonly adopted in the deployment of large language models and other deep learning models, resulting in GPU under-utilization in distributed systems.
+The "train-then-inference" paradigm is commonly adopted in the deployment of large language models and other deep learning models, resulting in GPU under-utilization and inconsistent model update in distributed systems.
 Our empirical analysis reveals that these inefficiencies stem from dynamic request arrivals during serving and workload heterogeneity in pipeline-parallel training.

 - Separate training and inference on a 2-node cluster (each holds 3 sharded stages)
 <p align="center">